-The Arc is the largest national community-based organization advocating with and serving people with intellectual and developmental disabilities (I/DD) and their families.
-The Arc has a network of nearly 650 chapters across the country promoting and protecting the human rights of people with I/DD, including Down syndrome, autism, fetal alcohol spectrum disorders, cerebral palsy, and other diagnoses, and actively supporting their full inclusion and participation in the community throughout their lifetimes and without regard to diagnosis.
-With a rich history spanning nearly 70 years, The Arc is a powerful force in the disability movement of the past, present, and future.
+The Arc is the largest national community-based organization advocating with and serving people with intellectual and developmental disabilities (IDD) and their families.
+The Arc has a network of over 600 chapters across the country promoting and protecting the human rights of people with IDD, including Down syndrome, autism, fetal alcohol spectrum disorders, cerebral palsy, and other diagnoses, and actively supporting their full inclusion and participation in the community throughout their lifetimes and without regard to diagnosis.
+With a rich history spanning over 70 years, The Arc is a powerful force in the disability movement of the past, present, and future.